OMLET Complaint Form

 The Attorney General’s Office (the “Office”) is authorized by statute to investigate and resolve allegations that public bodies have violated the Open Meeting Law.
 The statute requires that complaints submitted to the Office be in writing and signed.
 We do not act on anonymous complaints.
+Complaints and supporting materials are public records and may be disclosed as required by law.
 Upon receipt of the complaint, the case is assigned to a member of the Open Meeting Law Enforcement Team (“OMLET”).
 The OMLET member will review the complaint and may contact the public body and other witnesses for a response to your allegations and any otherrelevant evidence.
 This may require subpoenas or depositions of key witnesses.
 If necessary, the OMLET member will contact you to obtain further information.
 The OMLET member will go through this process for each complaint filed against the body, including supplemental complaints filed later.
 In order to expedite the process, please consolidate your complaints as much as possible.

 How We Resolve Complaints

 After gathering the relevant evidence, the OMLET member will work with the public body to reach a resolution of the case.
 The Office’s primary mission in enforcing the Open Meeting Law is to ensure compliance and educate the public and public officials about the requirements of the statute.
 Most cases are resolved with mandatory training and a term of monitoring in which an independent attorney ensures that the public body is complying with the Open Meeting Law.
 In serious cases, the OMLET member may seek a civil penalty of $500 per incident.
 If the public body refuses to reach an agreed resolution, the OMLET member may file suit in superior court seeking that the appropriate remedies be imposed by court order.
 If the evidence establishes that a public officer violated the Open Meeting Law with the intent to deprive the public of information, the OMLET member may seek to have the officer removed from office.